 The diesel engine business in China is dependent in large part on the performance of the Chinese and the global economy.
-As a result, our financial condition, results of operations, business and prospects could be adversely affected by slowdowns in the Chinese and the global economy.
+Adverse economic developments in China or in the global economy could have a material adverse effect on our financial condition, results of operations, business or prospects.

 Our operations and performance depend significantly on economic conditions in China and globally.
-The global outbreak and spread of the COVID-19 have spurred uncertainty about the short-term prospects of the Chinese and the global economy and the degree of disruption of trade and supply chains across borders while global manufacturing activity remains at a cyclical low.
 During periods of economic expansion, the demand for trucks, construction machinery and other applications of diesel engines generally increases.
 Conversely, uncertainty about current global economic conditions or adverse changes in the economy could lead to a significant decline in the diesel engine industry which is generally adversely affected by a decline in demand.

+The global outbreak and spread of COVID-19 have spurred uncertainty about the short-term prospects of the Chinese and the global economy and the degree of disruption of trade and supply chains across borders, while global manufacturing activity remains at a cyclical low.
 A steep productivity growth slowdown has been underway in emerging and developing economies amid the global spread of COVID-19 and the pandemic's dynamic nature makes economic forecasts inherently unreliable.

-Political and social unrest in Latin America threatens to derail economic recovery in the region, while heightened geopolitical tensions in the Middle East have increased the risk of an escalating conflict.
+Political and social unrest such as in Myanmar, as well as geopolitical tensions in Asia such as disputes in the South China Sea and Cross-Strait region threaten to disrupt economic recovery and growth in Asia, while heightened geopolitical tensions in the Middle East have increased the risk of an escalating conflict.